veltzer/demos-devops-terraform/exercises/intermediate/04/exercise.md

 my_key_pair_id = "key-0f87362ef96c0d8b3"
 ```

-We can also get the json version of the state using a similar command
+We can also get the JSON version of the state using a similar command

 ```bash
 $ terraform show -json